 Things to remember for 2025:

-Indian families that are thinking about going solar will be able to do so in 2025, when prices will be lower, the government will be more supportive, and technology will be advanced enough to make energy freedom possible.
-The investment involves careful consideration of your energy demands, local circumstances, and finances, but appropriate homes may reap long-term advantages.
+Indian families considering going solar will find 2025 an opportune year, with lower prices, increased government support, and advanced technology making energy freedom a tangible reality.
+While the investment involves careful consideration of your energy demands, local circumstances, and finances, appropriate homes may reap long-term advantages.